arkivanov/Decompose/docs/component/back-button.md

 ## Manual back button handling

-The back button can be handled manually using `BackPressedDispatcher` (comes from [Essenty](https://github.com/arkivanov/Essenty) library), which is provided by `ComponentContext`.
+The back button can be handled manually using `BackPressedHandler` (comes from [Essenty](https://github.com/arkivanov/Essenty) library), which is provided by `ComponentContext`.
 The `decompose` module adds Essenty's `back-pressed` module as `api` dependency, so you don't need to explicitly add it to your project.
 Please familiarise yourself with Essenty library, especially with the `BackPressedDispatcher`.

 ### Usage example